 **I originally posted this article in April of 2005 and the method still remains effective today!
 I hope this can help you get rid of the clutter that’s creating stress in your life!**

-Decluttering is a simple-to-learn process, once you break it down into manageable steps.
+Getting rid of clutter is a simple process, once you break it down into manageable steps.
 Tackling too much at once, or underestimating the time and effort it will take to “get organized”, can lead to frustration and a “throw in the towel” stance that will further add to your clutter and your anxiety.

 By following the 4 simple steps of the SHOO™ Away Clutter method, you will map out a plan for success.
 Having a clear vision of what you want (more time, more space, less clutter, fewer things) and applying these 4 simple steps will allow you to achieve your goal.
 Since there are a myriad of things that one could organize, we will follow the example of a bedroom clothes closet to illustrate the 4 steps to SHOO™ Away Clutter.

 The steps themselves are universal and can be applied to every situation and circumstance.

 Step 1 – SORT This can be the easiest and the hardest step at the same time.
 By breaking it down, however, the sort becomes simple and can proceed quicker than you might imagine.
 Have 4 large boxes or bags ready for your clothing.
 Label one box as Keep, one as Trash, one as Donate and one as Other Home.
 Use the “1-Touch Rule” – you touch it, you make a decision.

 The Keep items are those clothes you wear regularly, love and fit you properly.
 Don’t be tempted to keep clothing because it might come back in style or because you may get back into them in the future.
 Keeping things that don’t fit costs you space, effort and attention.
 If you do need a diet incentive, keep one spectacular item and consider donating the remainder.
 Think of the fun you can have shopping once you reach your goal!